lFandoriNl/vite-plugin-generate-html-i18n/README.md

 ) => void;
 ```

+Default: `(element, value) => element.innerHTML = value || ""`

-The function to modify the translated element, modifyElement is called after formatTranslation.
+The function to modify the translated element, here you configure how to translate the element.

-With this function you can modify your element, add attributes, classes, styles, etc.
+With this function you also can modify your element, add attributes, classes, styles, etc.

 ### `modifyDocumentBefore`